ubik76/aws-batch-ws/README.md

 Go the the Job Definition screen and create a new one.

-* Select a job definition name
+* Select a job definition name, for example "test-def"
 * Input 5 for the number of attempts before declaring a job as failed.
 * Input 100 for the time between attempts in seconds.
 * Add the job role previously defined for ECS tasks to access the output S3 bucket on your behalf.